Breadcrumb

 Main navigation

-- What is the University of Iowa’s policy on authorship?
+- What is the University of Iowa’s authorship policy?

 - Who should be included as an author?